jmccracken1109/jmccracken1109.github.io/resume.md

 ---
 layout: page
 title: Resume
-subtitle: McCracken is my Name, and Eclecticism is my Game.
+subtitle: McCracken is My Name, and Eclecticism is My Game.
 ---

 ### A Letter to Potential Employeer's